 It’s 11am and I have get the motorbike back to the opposite side of the island, rent a car and pick up my clients.
 My navigation says it’ll take me an hour to drive back across Jeju.
 Luckily that means about 30 minutes for me.
 Even though the owner didn’t notice the damage I do the right thing and show him the broken bit in my pocket.
 He wants $500.
 He’s insane.
 I negotiate him down to $150.
 That’s more than fair and time is working against me.
 I run to the rental car agency next-door, sign some more papers, and race back across the island to Seongwipo, this time it really does take an hour.

 Parked at the Ramada hotel, I head towards the lobby, and then I tell myself “GREG STOP!!!
 Take five deep breaths, you don’t have to race anymore, forget the hundreds of dollars you’ve lost on batteries, tickets, lenses, cameras and motorcades, BE PRESENT with your clients and just enjoy doing what you love, focus on the passion.”
 I walk into the lobby and shake Michelle and Raymond’s hands.
-Then I can’t find our car… and Yeongmeori Coast was closed due to high waves…
+Then I can’t find our car (which looks identical to every other car in Korea, and Yeongmeori Coast was closed due to high waves…

 Still, my fortune took a sharp turn for the better when I met Michelle and Raymond.
 How lucky I was to be working with such a laid back, understanding, flexible and compassionate couple.
 We started with casual attire up in the fall colors on Yongsil Trail and slowly made our way towards the ocean.
 On our way I couldn’t resist stopping by some tall grass and an oh so Jeju orange orchard.
 When we got to the Yongmeori Coast they had unfortunitly closed early due to high waves.
 The clerks refused to let us in no matter how hard I pleaded so I took Michelle and Raymond 50 meters up the way.
 We jumped the fence and used the beach instead of the rocks where we were safe and out of sight.